-Time Required: 2-6 months, varies per exercises; overlaps with training period
+Time Required: 2-6 months, varies per exercise; overlaps with training period

-Plans (or elements of the plans) are to be tested a minimum of two (2) times per year.
+Plans (or elements of the plans) are to be tested a minimum of once per year.

-- CMS states that qualifying exercises include tabletop and full scale, functional acceptable if full scale not available. - i.
-Tabletop exercise (6 weeks 3 months) - ii.
-Full scale exercise (6-12 months) - The post exercise reports must include 5 elements at a minimum and should determine 1) what was supposed to happen; 2) what occurred; 3) what went well; 4) what the facility can do differently or improve upon; and 5) a plan with timelines for incorporating necessary improvement.
+- CMS will accept the following types of exercises: - i.
+Every 2 years: full-scale or functional exercise (6-12 months) - ii.
+Every 2 years (opposite the year the full-scale or functional exercise is conducted): tabletop exercise (6 weeks 3 months), mock disaster drill (approximately a month), or workshop (2 weeks) - The post exercise reports must include 5 elements at a minimum and should determine 1) what was supposed to happen; 2) what occurred; 3) what went well; 4) what the facility can do differently or improve upon; and 5) a plan with timelines for incorporating necessary improvement.

 - 1. Review The Homeland Security Exercise and Evaluation Program (HSEEP) principles (recommended). - 2.
-Develop EM testing program (multi-year approach recommended), including protocols for annual program updates - 3.
-Identify opportunities for and participate in a full-scale community based exercise (if unavailable, develop and conduct a full-scale facility based exercise) - 4.
-Develop and conduct a tabletop exercise
+Develop EM testing program (multi-year approach recommended), including protocols for biennial program updates - 3.
+Identify opportunities for and participate in a full-scale community-based exercise (if unavailable, develop and conduct a functional facility-based exercise) - 4.
+Develop and conduct a tabletop exercise, a mock disaster drill, or a workshop